-1. Respondent is Barry Rutenberg.
-In the 2000 calendar year, he served as treasurer of the Florida Home Builders Association (FHBA).
+1. Respondent is Rodney S. Fischer in his 2000 calendar year capacity as the executive officer of the Contractors and Builders Association of Pinellas County (CBAPC).

 2. Complainant is an environmental activist and a resident of Escambia County; he filed similar complaints in September 2001 against various building-industry related CCEs.
 Complainant is the leader of a Pensacola-based environmental group entitled Neighbors for a Quality Future.